EXPLAINER: Who are the kids trapped in Syria prison attack?

 Kurdish authorities run more than two dozen detention facilities scattered around northeastern Syria holding about 10,000 IS fighters.
 Among the detainees are some 2,000 foreigners, including about 800 Europeans.

-The foreign detainees have never been brought before a court, making their detention arbitrary as well as indefinite.

-In addition, some 27,500 children are locked up at the sprawling al-Hol camp, which houses families of IS members.
+In addition, some 27,500 children of 60 different nationalities are locked up at the sprawling al-Hol camp, which houses families of IS members.
+Most of them are Iraqis, followed by Syrians.

 Most of them not yet teenagers, they are spending their childhood in limbo under miserable conditions with no schools, no place to play or develop, and seemingly no international interest in resolving their situation.